alishkeir/alishkeir/README.md

 <br/>

 <h3>
-  👨‍💻 Check my
+  👨‍💻 For more details, check my
   <a href="https://alishkeir.netlify.app">portfolio</a>
-  for more details

 </h3>
 <br/>